Photos: Tour the former St. Louis Lunatic Asylum

 The tour continued upstairs where staff would have slept.
 After walking up a flight of stairs, there were three brick rooms, and above these rooms was the dome.
 Some floors were not visited during this tour.

-The tour ended in the basement library and concluded with a peak at one of the tunnels once used for staff and patients.
+The tour ended in the basement library and concluded with a peek at one of the tunnels once used for staff and patients.

 The building was going to be demolished, but it was saved by the St. Louis Historical Society.
 The historical society got together with Senator Paul Carter, the Chair of the Senate Appropriations Committee at the time, he was able to keep the funds from being used to demolish the building.
 But they also weren’t used to restore the building either.